What is Futsal

 The Soccer Court Study is a multi-year collaborative process with participation and inputs from various stakeholders — different sport court users (Futsal and soccer players, and other users), agencies (like Recreation Department, and Municipalities), and citizen representatives — to identify best solutions for creating more opportunities for outdoor futsal.

-Parks with Soccer Courts
+Parks With Soccer Courts

 Kemp Mill Urban Park